CIAvash/Sway-PreviewKeys/README.md

         [-t|--add-mode-name]                     -- Add mode name at top of the preview window [t=title] [-s|--sort-key-bindings]                 -- Sort mode's key bindings [s=sort]
-        [-d|--bindsym-default-mode=<NAME>]       -- Bind a symbol for previewing key bindings of default mode [d=default] [-r|--max-rows=<NUM>]                    -- Add columns to show key bindings when number of key bindings exceed the maximum row.
+        [-d|--bindsym-default-mode=<NAME>]       -- Bind a symbol for previewing key bindings of default mode [d=default] [-f|--filter-out=<REGEX>]                -- Exclude commands which match REGEX.
+Can be repeated. [f=filter] REGEX is a Raku regex: https://docs.raku.org/language/regexes
+        [-r|--max-rows=<NUM>]                    -- Add columns to show key bindings when number of key bindings exceed the maximum row.
 Can be repeated. [r=row]
                                                     Biggest number which is lower than the number of key bindings is chosen, otherwise the minimum of the numbers is used
         [-e|--ellipsize=<NUM>]                   -- Ellipsize commands, given number is used for maximum characters to show. [e=ellipsize]